SkypLabs/wordpress-backup-data/README.md

 ## Yubikey OTP support

-If you have secured your Wordpress blog with the [Yubikey OTP plugin][2], the *-O* option is made for you !
+If you have secured your WordPress blog with the [Yubikey OTP plugin][yubikey-wp-plugin], the *-O* option is made for you !
 By this way, you will be prompted to enter your OTP.

 ## With Docker